 Contact your loan servicer immediately.
 The first instinct is often to hide from a lender when you can’t pay, but that’s the exact opposite of what you should do.
 They’ll be less likely to work with you if you do eventually reach out, and won’t twice about sending your loan to collections.

 Calling your lender gives you the ability to discuss options that will keep you out of default and avoid credit damage.
 You can see if you qualify for deferment or forbearance.
 If the loan is a federal loan, they are also required by law to provide options for repayment plans designed for financial hardship.
 But you usually must ask to get the information you need.

 So, don’t hide.
 Call your lender at the first sign of trouble and see what you can work out.

-Basically, as long as the lender agrees that you don’t have to pay anything, it won’t create negative remarks in your payment history.
+Basically, as long as the lender has agreed you don’t have to pay anything, it won’t create negative remarks in your payment history.
 Nonpayment only hurts your credit score when the lender reports a missed payment to the credit bureaus.
 That only happens if you don’t talk to your lender to make arrangements ahead of time.
-Again, always talk to your loan servicer if you’re struggling to make your payments.
+Again, always talk to your loan servicer before missing payments.

-But this doesn’t work with student loans.
-Most student loan servicers will not allow you to use a credit card to make a payment.
-The reason is that the servicer (and the federal government) do not want you to convert student loan debt to personal debt.
-That’s because student loans have special rules, so the debt tends to be kept separate and treated as unique.
+The IRS allows you to pay them with a credit card, but this doesn’t work with student loans.
+Student loans have special rules, so the debt tends to be kept separate and treated uniquely.
+Most student loan servicers will not allow you to use a credit card to make a payment because the servicer (and the federal government) does not want borrowers converting student loan debt to personal debt.